-The hard part is over!
-You’ve already found a decking contractor you trust, checked their license, reviewed references, seen their quality work firsthand, and are ready to sign on the dotted line.
+So, you’ve already found a decking contractor you trust, checked their license, reviewed references, seen their quality work firsthand, and are ready to sign on the dotted line.

-But before you actually sign that contract, you should take the time to review it and make sure it contains some basic information.
+Before you actually sign that contract, you should take the time to review it and make sure it contains some basic information.
 It pays to take the time to read it thoroughly, and don’t be afraid to ask questions.
 If your contractor is reluctant to answer, this is a red flag.
 After all, they should be able to explain what you’re signing in a way that you can understand and feel comfortable with.